Hate speech laws in India: Citizens filed complaints but arrest warrant not issued

-Contradicting Views of Supreme Court
+Contradicting views of the Supreme Court

-Initial View
+Initial view

 The Supreme Court Monday 8 April 2013 issued notice to the central government on a petition seeking framing of guidelines to curb elected representatives from delivering hate speeches in pursuance of their political goals.

 An apex court bench headed by the then Chief Justice Altamas Kabir issued the notice after senior counsel Basva Patil told the court that such leaders deliver hate speeches repeatedly, inflaming regional, religious and ethnic passion.
 He also added that, if arrested after making the hate speech, they repeat their actions upon being released on bail.
 He urged that the rule of law should be strengthened and such leaders not be permitted to repeatedly make hate speeches.

 The notice was also issued to the Election Commission of India, and the Maharashtra and Andhra Pradesh governments.
 The public interest litigation (PIL) was filed by the voluntary organisation Pravasi Bhalai Sangathan.

-More Recent View
+More recent view

 The Supreme Court on Monday 3 March 2014, dismissed a PIL by Advocate M L Sharma seeking intervention by the court in directing the Election Commission to curb hate speeches.
 Dismissing the plea, the Apex court said that it could not curb the fundamental right of the people to express themselves.

 "We cannot curtail fundamental rights of people.
 It is a precious rights guaranteed by Constitution," a bench headed by Justice RM Lodha said, adding "we are a mature democracy and it is for the public to decide.
 We are 1280 million people and there would be 1280 million views.
 One is free not to accept the view of others".
 Also the court said that it is a matter of perception, and a statement objectionable to a person might not be normal to other person.

 On 21 October 2022, the Supreme Court directed the Central government as well as the State governments of India to take strong action against people who make hate speeches particularly against Muslims.
 The top court also warned that if the government fails to take action, contempt proceedings will be initiated against the authorities.

+Misuse

+The laws are under scrutiny due to widespread misuse by governments to suppress dissent and press freedom.
+There has been a six fold increase in 153 A cases between 2014 & 2020 with a very high police pendency rate and only 1 in 5 cases end in conviction.